-This year we are using three different camera types to capture activities at the nest, including new solar-powered ‘Swift’ cameras which transmit live still images via the phone network.
-This means we can monitor the daily going-ons and development of chicks throughout the nesting season.
+During the 2016-2017 summer breeding season we used three different camera types to capture activities at the nest, including new solar-powered ‘Swift’ cameras which transmit live still images via the phone network.
+This meant we were monitoring the daily going-ons and development of chicks throughout the nesting season.

-Like last year we’ve set up cameras on the nests of Australian white ibis, straw-necked ibis and royal spoonbills.
-A total of 56 nest camera stations have been installed, monitoring approximately 120 nests.
+Like the previous breeding season (2015-2016 summer) we set up cameras on the nests of Australian white ibis, straw-necked ibis and royal spoonbills.
+We installed a total of 56 nest camera stations, monitoring approximately 180 nests.

 Five Geotrak satellite GPS trackers were deployed on adult straw-necked ibis in the Macquarie Marshes in October 2016 and the rest of the trackers were deployed on straw-necked ibis and Australian white ibis adults and juveniles in Barmah-Millewa Forest from November 2016 to January 2017.